-Similar to how the flu is spread, COVID-19 usually spreads from close person-to-person contact (within about 6 feet) and through respiratory droplets produced when an infected person coughs or sneezes.
-The virus may also spread when droplets remain in the air or land on surfaces people touch.
+How does it spread?Similar to how the flu is spread, COVID-19 usually spreads from close person-to-person contact (within about 6 feet) and through respiratory droplets produced when an infected person coughs, sneezes or talks.

 What are the symptoms?